Green tea has a solid reputation as a healthy drink.

-Numerous scientific studies have been conducted to investigate and back up health claims connected with green tea.
-Several of these properties can be very useful to anyone following a lowcarb diet, such as Atkins, Dukan, Paleo or Keto.
+Some of these benefits are useful to anyone following a low-carb diet, such as Atkins, Dukan, Paleo or Keto.

 How can green tea benefit a low-carb diet?